Menu

 Dog Names That Mean Freedom

 Dog names that mean freedom are perfect for your headstrong, free-spirited pup.
-These dog names may mean free or freedom directly, or may have connections to symbols of freedom like the eagle.
+These dog names may mean free or freedom directly or may have connections to symbols of freedom like the eagle.
 Popular dog names meaning freedom include Charlie, Maverick, and Frankie.

 Female dog names that mean freedom include cutesy names like Lottie, Caddie, and Francie, as well as cool choices like Liberty, Caro, and Vega.
-Some names for female dogs that mean freedom trending currently include Charlotte, Frankie, and Saoirse.
+Some names for girl dogs that mean freedom trending currently include Charlotte, Frankie, and Saoirse.

 Male dog names that mean freedom include Cisco, Lysander, and Chaz.
 Some appealing male dog names meaning eagle include Ezio, Adler, and Paco.
-Some names for male dogs that mean freedom trending currently include Charlie, Maverick, and Frank.
+Some names for boy dogs that mean freedom trending currently include Charlie, Maverick, and Frank.

 RELATED:

-Search Dog Names by Meaning
+Dog Names

-1. CharlotteHeart
+1. Charlotte

 • Origin: